Winter Hill transmitting station: Maintenance

-An advantage of the tubular design is that engineers can ascend the inside the mast and avoid adverse weather, which is a problem on frame structures.
+An advantage of the tubular design is that engineers can ascend the inside of the mast and avoid adverse weather, which is a problem on frame structures.
 Maintaining the outside of the mast is typically performed using a bosun's chair.

 The mast has always had a series of red aircraft warning lights but in October 2006 these lights were substantially brightened making the mast far more visible to passing aircraft.
 These lights can be maintained from the inside, as the lamps swing inwards for maintenance.

 Eight external platforms encircle the mast along its height.
 These can be accessed from the inside of the mast, and are used to maintain the supporting wires, and the ILR antennas.

 Coverage

 The station's coverage includes approximately 6.3 million people.
-The coverage area is mainly southern Lancashire and Cheshire.
-Relay Transmitters are needed around eastern Manchester, northern Lancashire and the Wirral peninsula.
+The coverage area is for mainly Greater Manchester, Merseyside, Lancashire, Cheshire and southern Cumbria along parts of Derbyshire, Staffordshire and North Yorkshire.
+Relay transmitters are needed around eastern Manchester, northern Lancashire and the Wirral peninsula.
 The transmitter also covers the North Wales coastal areas and although not the 'correct' television region, it is the preferred region for some in North Wales, mainly because it carries Channel 4 (as opposed to S4C, however since digital switchover Channel 4 is also available on all Welsh transmitters), Channel 5 and a much more powerful digital terrestrial output than the Welsh transmitters.
 The region's ITV franchisees, Granada Television (weekdays only until 1968) and ABC Weekend TV (launched in 1956), were on air much earlier than North Wales' franchisee, WWN (Teledu Cymru) which launched in 1962 (subsequently HTV Wales) giving viewers more choice than they would with the Welsh transmissions.
 ABC Television lost its franchise in 1968, when Granada Television commenced broadcasting seven days a week.
 Since the digital switchover, the Welsh transmitters are broadcasting DTT at a much higher power and Channel 4, and Channel 5 are now included in the line-up.
-However, because of the terrain and the rough landscapes of North Wales, many will find it easier to stay with Winter Hill (as small local relays will only broadcast a limited range of multiplexes with a reduced number of digital channels).
+However, because of the terrain and the rough landscapes of North Wales, many have likely stayed with Winter Hill, not least because small local relays only broadcast a limited range of multiplexes with a reduced number of channels.